codegoddy/backend-roadmap-week1/Day 1/README.md

 **Features:**

-- Add items with quantity and price
+- Add items with quantity and price.
 - View a formatted list with totals per item and a grand total
 - Remove items from the list by name